mymonero/mymonero-android-js/README.md

 4. Install all required `node_modules` by executing `npm install`.

-5. Building for Android

-.6 npx cap copy
+5. npx cap copy

-7. npx cap  add android
+6. npx cap add android

-8. Open Android Studio — can be done from CLI by running “npx cap open android”
+7. Open Android Studio — can be done from CLI by running “npx cap open android”

-9. In the new project, build and run it on an appropriate emulator
+8. In Android Studio, build and run it on an appropriate emulator

 ## Repo Contents Overview